rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 size.

-Like FindMCS, there is a ringMatchesRingOnly option, and also there's completeAromaticRings, which is True by defualt, and means that MCESs won't be returned with partial aromatic rings matching:
+Like FindMCS, there is a ringMatchesRingOnly option, and also there's completeAromaticRings, which is True by default, and means that MCESs won't be returned with partial aromatic rings matching:

 .. doctest::